getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'jql': "jql_example", // String | A JQL query that specifies the issues to be updated.
 For example, project=10000.
   'replaceWith': 56 // Number | The ID of the option that will replace the currently selected option.
 For example, 2.
 };
-apiInstance.cloudidRestApi3FieldFieldKeyOptionOptionIdIssueDelete(cloudid, fieldKey, optionId, opts, (error, data, response) => {
+apiInstance.fieldFieldKeyOptionOptionIdIssueDelete(cloudid, fieldKey, optionId, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {